pietromiotto/AmazonVideoRatingPrediction/README.md

-# Predict Ratings of Amazon Istant Videos
+# Predict Ratings of Amazon Instant Videos
 Our group has been tasked to predict products' ratings for some users based on other users' ratings.
 The dataset contains information on user preference data on instant video as well as information about each rated